llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 **Distributed closest point**
 :  Given two collection of primitives, e.g. two point clouds, each distributed across the problem's MPI ranks, for each primitive from the first collection, find the closest primitive in the second collection.

 Quest applications are designed to be robust to geometric and numerical tolerances.
-They are defined in terms of the computational geometry primitives and operators in Axom's Primal component and often utilize a spatial index from Axom's Spin component.
+They are defined in terms of the computational geometry primitives and operators in Axom's `primal` component and often utilize a spatial index from Axom's `spin` component.
 Furthermore, to achieve good performance on CPU-based and GPU-based platforms, they are built on top of our performance portability abstractions based on [RAJA](https://github.com/LLNL/RAJA) and [Umpire](https://github.com/LLNL/Umpire)

 ## Shaping Application Overview

 The shaping application maps user-defined geometric shapes onto a target computational mesh to determine the spatial arrangement of materials.
-It then computes conservative, per-cell volume fractions for each material based on those shapes, while honoring user-defined replacement rules.
-The resulting fields set of volume fractions are bounded between 0 and 1, formimg a partition of unity at every location in the mesh.
+It computes conservative, per-cell volume fractions for each material based on those shapes, while honoring user-defined replacement rules.
+The resulting set of volume fraction fields are bounded between 0 and 1, forming a partition of unity at every location in the mesh.

 For each mesh cell (or sampled location), the algorithm evaluates how each shape interacts with the current material state.
-It determines which materials are writable according to the specified rules, estimates the shape’s contribution (via sampling or exact geometric intersection), and updates the writable fractions in a consistent order.
-After all shapes are processed, every cell’s material composition reflects the cumulative effect of replacements and additions.
+It determines which materials to update according to the specified replacements rules, and computes the shape’s contribution to the cell's material volume fractions (via sampling or exact geometric intersection).

 Axom's shaping application supports two types of shaping:
-- Intersection-based shaping, in which the volume fractions are determined by finding the intersection volume between each cell of the computational mesh and the shapes
+- _Intersection-based shaping_, in which the volume fractions are determined by finding the intersection volume between each cell of the computational mesh and the shapes
-- Sample-based shaping, in which we sample the shape at various locations within each cell to determine whether that point lies within the shape and then reconstruct the volume fractions from the those samples.
+- _Sample-based shaping_, in which we sample the shape at various locations within each cell to determine whether that point lies within the shape and then reconstruct the volume fractions from those samples.

 For this lesson, we will focus on the sampling-based shaper and discuss two methods for determining whether points are inside or outside the shape:

 **InOutOctree**
-:  The first approach constructs an octree over the cells of the shape, and labels each octree block as "inside", "outside" or on the "surface".
+:  The [InOutOctree](https://www.osti.gov/biblio/1357384) approach constructs an octree over the shape, and labels each octree block as "inside", "outside" or on the "surface".
 The former two cases immediately yield the in/out determination, while the "surface" case requires some additional computational geometry to settle the case.
-This case requires the shape to be discretized into line segments (2D) or planar triangles (3D), and requires the collection of facets to be watertight.
+This approach requires the shape to be discretized into line segments (2D) or triangles (3D), and requires the collection of facets to be watertight.

 **Winding number**
 :  The [winding number](https://doi.org/10.1145/3658228) approach is more computationally intensive, but is tolerant to geometric defects such as gaps in the surface as well as self-intersections.
 It considers the number of times the surface wraps around the query point and then rounds to the closest integer.